binocarlos/vip/README.md

 vip
 ---

+[status: not maintained] - I've started using consul which has a [leader election](http://www.consul.io/docs/guides/leader-election.html) module

 vip (very important process) is a module that uses a distributed lock module [locked](https://github.com/binocarlos/locked) to ensure that only one copy of a function is running across a cluster

 This is useful to avoid a split brain when running some kind of cluster wide co-ordination process